 Protection of marine environment and biodiversity

-The United Nations Environment Programme (UN Environment), particularly through its Regional Seas Programme, acts to protect oceans and seas and promote the environmentally sound use of marine resources.
+The United Nations Environment Programme (UN Environment), particularly through its Regional Seas Programme, acts to protect oceans and seas and promote the sustainable use of marine resources.
 The Regional Seas Conventions and Action Plans is the world's only legal framework for protecting the oceans and seas at the regional level.
 UNEP also created The Global Programme of Action for the Protection of the Marine Environment from Land-based Activities.
-It is the only global intergovernmental mechanism directly addressing the connectivity between terrestrial, freshwater, coastal and marine ecosystems.
+It is the only global intergovernmental mechanism directly addressing the link between terrestrial, freshwater, coastal and marine ecosystems.

 The United Nations Educational, Scientific and Cultural Organization (UNESCO), through its Intergovernmental Oceanographic Commission, coordinates programmes in marine research, observation systems, hazard mitigation and better managing ocean and coastal areas.

 The International Maritime Organization (IMO) is the key United Nations institution for the development of international maritime law.
 Its main task is to create a fair and effective, generally accepted and implemented legal framework for the shipping industry.

 Marine shipping and pollution

 To ensure that shipping is cleaner and greener, IMO has adopted regulations to address the emission of air pollutants from ships and has adopted binding energy-efficiency measures to reduce greenhouse gas emissions from international shipping.
 These include the landmark International Convention for the Prevention of Pollution from Ships of 1973, as modified by a 1978 Protocol (MARPOL), and the 1954 International Convention for the Prevention of Pollution of the Sea by Oil.